Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 Please complete the online admissions consultation form.
 A member of our CAT Helpline reviews each request to determine how we can best help.
 We respond to all requests within 48-72 hours of receiving your form.
 At that time, we will either work with you to schedule an admissions appointment or offer other assistance.

-CAT may take in stray cats found in Clackamas County only on a limited basis.
+CAT may be able to take in a stray cat found in Clackamas County only.

-For help placing a stray or abandoned cat who was found outside of Clackamas County, you’ll need to contact your local animal services agency (see our Lost and Found Help for more information).
+For help placing a lost, stray, or abandoned cat who was found outside of Clackamas County, you’ll need to contact your local animal services agency for assistance (see our Lost and Found Help for more information).

 Before you request admissions at CAT, please complete the following steps:

-After you’ve taken those steps, you can complete the admissions consultation form.
+After you’ve taken those steps, please fill out and submit an admissions consultation form.
 A member of our CAT Helpline will review your request to determine how we can best help.
 We respond to all requests within 48-72 hours of receiving your form.
 At that time, we will either work with you to schedule an admissions appointment or offer other assistance.

 CAT may take in stray kittens (age 6 months and younger) or stray mother cats with nursing kittens found in Clackamas, Multnomah, or Washington Counties only.
 For all other areas, you’ll need to contact your local animal services agency (see our Lost and Found Help for more information).